 One of the biggest advantages of barley nutrition is that eating whole grains is correlated with improved heart health and reduced risk markers associated with cardiometabolic diseases, especially when eaten as part of a balanced, high-fiber diet, according to a large body of research.

-Barley contains certain nutrients including vitamin B3 niacin, vitamin B1 thiamine, selenium, copper, and magnesium which are useful in lowering LDL and total cholesterol, high blood pressure, and other risk factors associated with heart disease.
+This grain contains certain nutrients, including vitamin B3 niacin, vitamin B1 thiamine, selenium, copper and magnesium, which are useful in lowering LDL and total cholesterol, high blood pressure and other risk factors associated with heart disease.

 These minerals help to control the production and metabolism of cholesterol, prevent dangerous blood clotting, aid in arterial health and are crucial for nerve signaling functions that help control cardiovascular processes like heart rhythms.

-Barley’s nutrients are especially useful in slowing the dangerous progression of atherosclerosis, a condition in which plaque builds up within arteries and can lead to heart disease, a heart attack, or stroke.
-Barley’s nutrients help blood vessels to remain clear, improving blood flow and reducing inflammation.
+These nutrients are especially useful in slowing the dangerous progression of atherosclerosis, a condition in which plaque builds up within arteries and can lead to heart disease, a heart attack, or stroke.
+Barley nutrition helps blood vessels to remain clear, improving blood flow and reducing inflammation.

 7. Provides Antioxidants